 Adoration 4 Adventure’s recommendations for the best things to do in Belize.

-All together we spent ten days in Belize.
-After three days each on the Caribbean islands of Caye Caulker and Ambergris Caye, we headed inland to explore the jungle around San Ignacio.
+All together I spent ten days in Belize.
+After three days each on the Caribbean islands of Caye Caulker and Ambergris Caye, I headed inland to explore the jungle around San Ignacio.

-These were our favorite things to do in this un-belize-ably beautiful country.
+These were my favorite things to do in this un-belize-ably beautiful country.

 Live at the beach